1: Width vs. Depth

 This lesson took me many years to figure out.
 When you look at the top earners in our industry, you don’t see the struggle and failure they went through to get where they are today.
 You only see the finished product.

 However, everyone has a story behind the story.
-They went down a road to success that you probably never got a chance to see.
+Everyone went down a road to success that you probably never got a chance to see.
 They struggled, failed, had fears and stumbled for several years before they had their big breakthrough.